Mbell42/12_employee-tracker/README.md

 2020.03.17_0808 - Initial Commit.
 Created and cloned repository to my local drive.
 I then imported 'assets' folder from class files.

 2020.03.21_1856 - Completed research for assignment (12 hours), then created necessary folder structure and files.
 I then added '.gitignore file' and initialized npm 'package.json', and began pseudo-coding.

+2020.03.21_2001 - I added dependencies to 'index.js', then built the 'dbConnect' function in 'db-connect.js'.
+I then added the MySql code necessary to create the schema and tables in 'schema.sql'.